Anthony Hickey recalls memorable days working in the Leitrim Observer newspaper in Carrick-on-Shannon which celebrated its 125th anniversary in 2014.

 It was the kind of publicity that no county needed, and especially Leitrim, which had put so much energy into building up a very successful river cruising and coarse angling tourism business that depended greatly on overseas visitors from the UK, and Europe.

-The Observer received many plaudits for its accurate, and even-handed coverage of the Don Tidey kidnapping that gave prominence to a front page editorial which put the record straight and let the world know that the vast majority of the people of the county were outraged by the kidnapping and subsequent events.
+The Observer received many plaudits for its accurate, and even-handed coverage of the Don Tidey kidnapping that gave prominence to a front-page editorial which put the record straight and let the world know that the vast majority of the people of the county were outraged by the kidnapping and subsequent events.

-Wave of economic change
+A wave of economic change

-Reports of meetings of Leitrim County Council in the 1980s regularly made front page headlines.
+Reports of meetings of Leitrim County Council in the 1980s regularly made front-page headlines.

 The county’s skewed demographics were an underlying cause of many problems such as demands for more rural houses for the elderly, particularly in North Leitrim where many pensioners lived in barely habitable prefabricated houses, known as demountable dwellings that were gradually replaced with proper and safe accommodation for the county’s senior citizens.